 The mental health and well-being of our students at Mercer University is a top priority.
-During the COVID-19 global health crisis, the Counseling Center will be open and is serving students via telemental health in accordance with current professional recommendations for mental health services.
-Arrangements can be made for in-person counseling.
+During the COVID-19 global health crisis, the Counseling Center will be able to provide telemental health and in person counseling in accordance with current professional recommendations for mental health services.
 We are committed to supporting student mental health while also protecting the health and safety of the members of our community.

 In Case of a Mental Health Emergency:

 In case of a mental health emergency, please contact the CAPS office at 478.301.2862 Monday-Friday between 8:30am and 5:00pm.
 If your emergency is after hours, please contact Mercer Police Department at 478-301-2970 if you are on-campus or call 9-1-1 if you are off-campus.